 Gurley is a tiny town located in the state of Alabama.
 With a population of 788 people and two constituent neighborhoods, Gurley is the 307th largest community in Alabama.

-Gurley is a blue-collar town, with 45.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Gurley is generally considered to be a blue-collar town.
+45.71% of the Gurley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gurley is a town of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Gurley who work in office and administrative support (13.47%), sales jobs (5.71%), and food service (5.31%).

 Also of interest is that Gurley has more people living here who work in computers and math than 95% of the places in the US.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Gurley has relatively fewer families with younger children, and/or college students.
 Combined, this makes Gurley a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The citizens of Gurley are slightly less educated than the national average of 21.84% for the average city or town: 14.20% of adults in Gurley have a bachelor's degree or advanced degree